cornell-dti/trends-autograder/README.md

 6. Run `make`.
 If all goes well, Trends-Autograder will produce `cms.csv` in root.

+    - If the system had trouble automatically grading any student, it will produce an "ERROR" in the `cms.csv` file next to their name.
+You will need to manually grade these students.

+    - If the system hangs after printing `Done!`, it's safe to hit Ctrl+C to kill the process.

 7. To upload scores to CMS, go to the bottom of the CMS page next to _Upload Scores_ and choose file `cms.csv`.
 Note that this will potentially overwrite past uploads and should thus be done by DevLeads in the majority of cases.

 8. Afterwards, please run `make clean` to clean up.

-## Known Bugs

--   Somewhere, somehow, there is a race condition or something of that sort.
-Pain.
-As a result, there are two 'ADJUSTMENTS' in `index.ts`.
-If you find and fix it, I'll buy you a beer (not Modelo).

--   The process hangs even after finishing.
-As long as you see `Done!` as the last line on the console, it's safe to hit Ctrl+C or Cmd+C to kill the process.

 ## Future Work

 -   Add more tests.
--   Fix the known bugs.
--   Migrate the whole thing to using Functional paradigms..
-    -   Consider switching to [Rescript](https://rescript-lang.org/) or using [Effect](https://effect.website/).
-    -   Why?
-Much cleaner concurrent programming; much easier to reason about errors in failures to regex match and stuff like that.
-Would've made my life a lot easier.